-NOTE: If an employee is employed in an area other than classroom instruction (e.g. library/media or school counselor) their license must be clear of any deficiencies to be eligible for the 12% pay differential.
-Therefore, a classroom teacher cannot be paid the NBPTS differential, if they are working in media, and their media license has deficiencies (e.g. Provisional).

-PLEASE NOTE: The 12% differential is calculated based on the employee's salary on the bachelor's salary schedule only.
+NOTE: If an employee is employed in an area other than classroom instruction (e.g., library/media or school counselor) they are eligible for the 12% pay differential.
+PLEASE NOTE: The 12% differential is calculated based on the employee's salary on the bachelor's salary schedule (A Schedule) only.

-Other Instructional support personnel are not eligible to be paid the National Board for Professional Teaching Standards (NBPTS) Pay Differential.
+Other instructional support personnel are not eligible to be paid the National Board for Professional Teaching Standards (NBPTS) Pay Differential.